education.vic.gov.au

 Supervision

-The NSSP is responsible for adequately supervising all students, in accordance with its duty of care and in accordance with the department’s policies on supervision of students.
+The NSSSFSP is responsible for adequately supervising all students, in accordance with its duty of care and in accordance with the department’s policies on supervision of students.

-School staff must report any concerns that they have to the NSSP and to the regional office (MYPATs) if they become aware, or if they reasonably suspect, that students have not been adequately supervised during any NSSP activity or program.
+School staff must report any concerns that they have to the NSSSFSP and to the regional office (MYPATs) if they become aware, or if they reasonably suspect, that students have not been adequately supervised during any NSSSFSP activity or program.

 Management of medical conditions or disabilities

-The NSSP is responsible for ensuring that relevant staff working with the student has up-to-date health information for each student.
-Additionally, NSSP staff should have, for example, current training in basic first aid, asthma and anaphylaxis.
+The school is responsible for ensuring that relevant NSSSFSP staff working with the student has up-to-date health information for each student.
+Additionally, the NSSSFSP must have staff with current training in basic first aid, asthma and anaphylaxis.

 School staff must:

-• ensure that the NSSP is provided with all information regarding any medical condition or disability of the student that the school has in its possession
+• ensure that the NSSSFSP is provided with all information regarding any medical condition or disability of the student that the school has in its possession

 • ensure that reasonable adjustments are made to accommodate students with disability.
 This process should apply to all students with disability or additional needs, not just those who are eligible for support under department targeted funding programs.